muhammed9865/ArrMan/README.md

 # ArrMan - Assembly course project - 3rd year of CS

 This project aims to manipulate positive integer array using Assembly language.<br>
-The name is inspired from the purpose (Arr -> arr, Man -> Manipulation)
+The name is inspired from the purpose (Arr -> array, Man -> Manipulation)
 (<•>_<•>)

 #### Operations on array